MavenCode/KubeflowTraining/Day 2/readme.md

 # Day 2

-We will go through the process of
+On day 2 of the Kubeflow training we will go over the concept of Kubeflow Pipelines.
+To fully grasp this concept we will follow the steps below:

 a.)
-Building Kubeflow Components
+Build Kubeflow Pipeline components

 b.)
-Creating a Kubeflow Pipeline from the Components
+Create a Kubeflow Pipeline from the Components previously built

-Additional Materials for Day 2 can be found here:
+Additional materials can be found here:

    1. [Create lightweight and Reusable Components](https://drive.google.com/file/d/19t9AV82VjFGus1z9bpcl6d6gwoz-Cs5R/view?usp=sharing)